 What can we learn from these varied styles?
 The short answer?
 A lot.

 To be truly effective teachers and open-minded learners, we need to learn about the best practices the world of teaching has to offer.
-Below, I have highlighted four effective practices that I’ve picked up from diverse educators in classrooms around the world.
+Below, I have highlighted four effective practices that I’ve picked up from educators in classrooms around the world.

-While teaching abroad in Japan, I observed a kindergartener walk up to his teacher and explain that his classmate was in the back of the classroom, throwing markers.
+While teaching abroad in Japan, I observed a kindergartner walk up to his teacher and explain that his classmate was in the back of the classroom, throwing markers.
 The teacher calmly replied, “I see.
 You should do something about that,” and then turned back to what she had been doing.

 From the very start of their education, Japanese children are taught to be problem-solvers.
 The teachers will not step in to fix every issue.
-Students quickly learn to think critically, rely on themselves, and speak up with confidence.
+Students quickly learn to think critically, rely on themselves and speak up with confidence.

 After seeing this, I gave it a try with my own class, responding to many little tattles with, “Okay, how can you solve that problem?”
-I would often talk the scenario through with the student, but the decision of what to do was left up to them.
+I would talk through the scenario with the student, but the decision of what to do was left up to them.
 The results were terrific.
 Not only did my young students become critical thinkers and conscientious members of their classroom community, they became certain of their ability to solve problems.

-Whether a teacher is testing out a new teaching strategy or trying to adjust a lesson that doesn’t quite seem to be working, teachers in Shanghai find it helpful to demonstrate their lessons to their fellow teachers who can give feedback from the students’ perspectives.
+Whether a teacher is testing out a new teaching strategy or trying to adjust a lesson that doesn’t quite seem to be working, teachers in Shanghai find it helpful to demonstrate their lessons to their fellow teachers who will then give feedback from the students’ perspectives.
 A step beyond simply sharing lesson ideas or collaborating on planning, peer lesson demonstrations allow your colleagues to see your lessons as they will really play out and give you authentic, helpful feedback.

 I think we can all agree that good teachers create to successful students.
 One of the hallmarks of a good teacher is a desire to keep learning and adapt to constructive feedback.
-I once worked with a Singaporean teacher who sought information whenever possible—even from students.
+I once worked with a Singaporean teacher who sought information whenever possible — even from students.

 Like any customer service agent, this teacher realized the benefits of customer feedback.
 The only difference was that her customers were students.
 So she surveyed them, finding informal, age-appropriate ways to ask:

-1) Was this activity easy, hard, or in the middle?
+1) Was this activity easy, hard or in the middle?